Public holidays in Malaysia

 Each state and federal territory observes 14 days of federal holidays, except for Sarawak which observes 13 days.
 The federal public holidays provide Malaysians with opportunities to celebrate their shared heritage, respect diverse traditions, and foster unity within the country.

-See also Cultural Festivals In Malaysia
+See also Thaipusam Festival Malaysia

 State Public Holidays in Malaysia